missing-user/heat-pump-dashboard/README.md

 - Scenario analysis of heat pump performance with future weather + energy mix predictions (up to 2050)
 - Comparisons to other heating technologies (primary energy demand, CO2 emissions, costs)

+- Would a higher percentage in solar electricity mix have changed CO2 emissions significantly?
+- Does the temporal dependence make a difference

 ## How we want to do it

 - Model the demand of different house types (domestic hot water usage, space heating) for different sizes, habitants, preferences (e.g. Warmduscher)